 You want your abs to be ripped like the cover of a Muscle and Fitness magazine model.
 But when you Google how to get a six-pack, the return of information is very overwhelming.
 The bulk of information you find mostly pertains to all the many different types of ab exercises you can perform.

-I too wanted to learn how I can get a six-pack past the age of 50, I do know enough about working out to know that doing hundreds of crunches and multiple ab exercises were not going to get me the results I want.
-No matter how many crunches you do, if you do not approach the process of getting a 6-pack correctly, it will not work for you.
+I too wanted to learn how I can get a six-pack past the age of 50, I do know enough about exercise and working out to know that doing hundreds of crunches, situps, and multiple ab exercises were not going to get me the results I want.
+No matter how many crunches you do, how many situps you do, if you do not approach the process of getting a 6-pack correctly, it will not work for you.

-In this article, I will share with you the four things that I have learned that will get you that eye-popping 6-pack after the age of 40.
+In this fitness blog, I will share with you the four things that I have learned that will get you that eye-popping 6-pack after the age of 40.

 While some links below are affiliate links, there is no additional charge to you.
 If you make a purchase, I make a commission.
 Please know that I will only affiliate myself with products and services I believe in.